Internal Governing Policies

 - Further investigation may be conducted by the investigator(s), including interviewing witnesses, confirming information, and seeking additional information and/or documentation.
 In conducting the investigation, the investigator(s) shall have unrestricted access to all pertinent material, records, reports and documents in possession of any university personnel and shall be afforded the opportunity to interview all persons possessing relevant information.
 When the investigation is completed, a confidential report will be forwarded to the appropriate Vice President.

-- If the Vice President determines that further information is needed to make a decision, he/she will request the Office of Civil Rights and Diversity/Title IX Coordinator to gather additional information.
+- If the Vice President determines that further information is needed to make a decision, he/she will request the Office of Civil Rights and Diversity to gather additional information.

-- A written response, setting forth the Vice President’s decision on the basis of the evidence gathered during the investigation, will be sent to the Office of Civil Rights and Diversity/Title IX Coordinator within twenty (20) days, exclusive of holidays.
-In the event the Director/Title IX Coordinator determines that further consideration should be given to the complaint, the matter will be referred to the President for consultation before the Vice President’s decision is implemented.
+- A written response, setting forth the Vice President’s decision on the basis of the evidence gathered during the investigation, will be sent to the Office of Civil Rights and Diversity within twenty (20) days, exclusive of holidays.
+In the event the Director determines that further consideration should be given to the complaint, the matter will be referred to the President for consultation before the Vice President’s decision is implemented.

-- The Office of Civil Rights and Diversity/Title IX Coordinator will communicate the Vice President’s decision to the complainant by letter or electronic communication within ten (10) days.
-Both the complainant or the respondent may appeal the Vice President’s decision to the President within forty-five (45) days after the date notice is received of the Vice President’s decision.
+- The Office of Civil Rights and Diversity will communicate the Vice President’s decision to the complainant by letter or electronic communication within ten (10) days.
+Either the complainant or the respondent may appeal the Vice President’s decision to the President within fifteen (15) days after the date notice is received of the Vice President’s decision.
 The President’s decision is final.

 If discrimination is found to have occurred, corrective actions and/or disciplinary actions will be initiated by the appropriate Vice President.
 The university will take steps to prevent further discrimination and to correct its effects on the complainant, as appropriate.